Ercenk/ContosoAMPBasic/README.md

 - A team needs to qualify the purchase of the customer for reasons like ITAR certification, etc.

-### Walking-through the Scenario
+### Walking-through the Scenario Subscription Process

-1. The prospective customer is on Azure Portal, and going through the Azure Marketplace in-product experience on the portal.
-Finds the solution and subscribes to it, after deciding on the plan.
-A placeholder resource is deployed on the customer's (subscriber's) Azure subscription for the new subscription to the offer.
-Please notice the overloaded use of the "subscription", there are two subscriptions at this moment, the customer's Azure subscription and the subscription to the SaaS offer.
+1. The prospective customer is on the Azure Portal going through the Azure Marketplace in-product experience.
+They find the solution and subscribe to it after deciding on a plan.
+A placeholder resource is deployed on the customer's (subscriber's) Azure subscription for the new offer subscription.
+   _Note:_ Please notice the overloaded use of the "subscription", there are two subscriptions at this moment, the customer's Azure subscription and the subscription to the SaaS offer.
 I will use **subscription** only when I refer to the subscription to the offer from now on.
 2. Subscriber clicks on the **Configure Account** button on the new subscription, and gets transferred to the landing page.
 3. Landing page uses Azure Active Directory (with OpenID Connect flow) to log